thorlindberg/thesis/dissertation/8-1 results-syntax.md

 {"sub":"Proposed solution"}

 I propose a syntax for declaring types with a generic and extensible syntax for `type declarations`, altering existing data structures as little as possible, while greatly reducing dependency on additional layers of data validation at multiple points of a distributed system.
 This syntax is grammatically based on typed values in TypeScript, allowing you to explicitly type data points representing objects.
 This is paired with a syntax for `type instances`, with relational references to type specifications outside the immediate data point and structure.
-This syntax is grammatically designed to accommodate different data structures, especially as pertaining to inheritance and shared typing of data points.
+This syntax is grammatically designed to accommodate different data structures, especially as pertaining to type inheritance and shared typing of data points.
+As these instances are applied extensibly, they must co-exist with untyped data points, without forcing a strict transformation of existing data structures.

 <br>